NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 ```

 You should see an `eval_output` folder generated in your working directory with `multimodal_eval_output.json`.
 We have provided you with an example output in `eval_output/example_multimodal_eval_output.json`.

+## Known Issues

+- **Rate Limiting**: When using hosted build.nvidia.com endpoints, you may receive `[429] Too Many Requests` errors.
+This happens because the agentic workflow can generate a high volume of requests in a short period, exceeding the service's rate limits.
+To avoid these errors, consider running models locally instead of relying on the hosted endpoints.

+- **Code Generation Failures**: Sometimes the code generation assistant cannot generate correct code and reaches the maximum retry limit.
+In this case, you may see a workflow response like "I seem to have a problem."
+Try running the query again - we are actively working to improve the code generation assistant experience.

+- **Poor Response Quality**: If you're not getting good responses with the provided LLMs:
+  - First, switch the reasoning model if the generated plan appears incorrect
+  - Then, swap the analyst LLM to a model that excels at both tool calling and instruction following
+  - You typically won't need to replace the embedding model, SQL model, code generation model, or evaluation model.

+- **Evaluation Benchmark**: The workflow currently achieves an `average_score` of 0.75 or above on the master evaluation dataset.
+We are actively working to improve this score toward 1.0.

 ## Next Steps